Marctraider/LiveScript-Git/README.md

 # How to use?
 - Run.cmd will start the corresponding elevated and unelevated scripts.ww
-- Script can be ran after every driver, cumulative update.
+- Script can be ran after every driver, cumulative update or other significant OS change.